JeffreyGonlin/run_analysis.R_JeffGonlin/README.md

 - Codebook for this assignment in both Word and MD formats
 - run_analysis.R  to provide the code itself
 - tidy_data_grouped_averaged_saved  provides the mean & std dev measurements grouped by subject and activity
+- an annotated instruction list in Word containing code with comments